umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Dedicated/index.md

 ## How to upgrade your plan

-The first step moving to a dedicated resource is to access your project in the project overview at [Umbraco.io](https://www.s1.umbraco.io/projects).
+The first step in moving to a dedicated resource is to access your project in the project overview at [Umbraco.io](https://www.s1.umbraco.io/projects).

 - In the project overview you can find all the projects that you have been invited to or have created.